Dino King 3D: Journey to Fire Mountain: Plot

 Back at the compound, Junior tells Blade to try and escape this area, so later that night, Junior distracts the Deinonychus, while Blade and Blue throw stones at them.
 But when they get to the exit, the 3 Deinonychus and Slash (who was revealed to have spoiled the plan to the raptors to sparing his life for the beast of Fire Mountain) are there, waiting for them.
 Immediately Junior, Blue and Blade try to escape, but were stopped to a dead end and were thrown back into their cave prison.
 Elsewhere, Cy, Speckles, and Fang are stargazing and talking about missing their loved ones.

 The Deinonychus capture the Dsungaripterus, who are threatening to kill him, then, they chase Cy and have him cornered on a cliff.
 Speckles and Fang arrive and ambush them.
 Ditto is caught and interrogated by Speckles and Fang after being left behind and knocked off by Cy, and is eventually crushed by a brief earthquake.
 The pathway is blocked by boulders, but the same herd of Pukyongosaurus that the trio encountered help clear the rocks.

-The volcano begins to erupt and the Dsungaripterus reports to the other dinosaurs there is a fight occurring.
-Meanwhile, Speckles, Fang and Cy fight the Deinonychus pack.
+The volcano begins to erupt and the Dsungaripterus reports to the other dinosaurs there is a fight and scuffle occurring.
+Meanwhile, Speckles, Fang and Cy fight the Deinonychus pack and easily defeat them.
 Blade told the other dinosaurs to stampede out of the dome, because the volcano is erupting.
 Speckles, Fang and Cy search for Junior and Blue.
 Blade fights Slash and a pair of Deinonychus over a pit of lava, then, with Blue and Jr.'s help, sends Slash and the Deinonychus falling to their doom in the lava pit.

 Speckles and Fang finally find Jr, Blue and Blade, who are running towards a river.
 Although Junior can't swim, he jumps in along with Blue and Blade.
 When they dive down, they find the cave the Dsungaripterus was talking about.
 There, they find Dusty being chased by three large iguanas.
 Luckily, Speckles and Fang are able to save them.
-However, an enraged Speckles once again, shows his strict attitude about Junior not being brave enough to take on the beasts without retreating.
-Speckles soon realizes the error of his ways after being scolded by Blue for taking Junior for granted.
-However, they are soon confronted by the beast, which turns out to be a giant iguana many times larger than a Tarbosaurus (And even a T-rex), and a fierce battle breaks out.
-After he and his friends lead the beast away from the adults, Junior sacrifices himself by letting the iguana hit him, which knocks him out, the iguana dies crushed by the rocks.
+However, Speckles, once again, shows his strict attitude about Junior not being brave enough to take on the beasts without retreating.
+Speckles soon realizes the error of his ways after being reprimanded by Blue for taking Junior for granted.
+However, they are soon confronted by the beast, which turns out to be a giant iguana many times larger than a Tarbosaurus (And even a T-Rex), and a fierce battle breaks out.
+After he and his friends lead the beast away from the adults, Junior sacrifices himself by letting the great iguana hit him, which knocks him out, the giant iguana nearly dies from being crushed by the rocks.
 Everyone mourns for an unconscious Junior who wakes up, making everyone relieved.
 Speckles apologizes to his son for being so hard on him and that he is happy that Junior is his son.
 The volcano starts to erupt, and the gang is able to escape after Speckles lures the same beast into crashing into the boulders.